Low Lift Ways to Progress in Your AP Class

 Take Care of Your Physical Health

 It is difficult to be at your best if you're not taking care of your physical body.
-Your brain is directly connected with the rest of your body.
 One of the jobs our brains do is try to keep us safe from harm.
-If your brain senses that something is off with your body, it redirects a lot of energy towards fixing that problem and avoiding any further imbalance.
-That makes it very difficult do work towards more abstract or long-term goals.
+It spends a lot of time and energy keeping track of your body.
+If it senses something is wrong, your whole self works to correct the problem.

 Manage Stress

-Sometimes relatively simple tasks can help manage and relieve stress.
-These things are not a substitute for intense stress or professional mental health care.
 But lots of stress doesn't fall into either of those categories.
-A quick reset can help us move forward more productively.
+A quick reset can help us move forward.
+Here are some lower-lift stress busters:

 You may also like these articles on study skills.